What is scabies?

 - Resistance to treatment.
 Scabies occasionally appears to be resistant to the prescribed scabicide.
 Obtain advice from your doctor; a different scabicide or other treatment may be prescribed.
 You may be referred to a dermatologist.

-Oral ivermectin has proved very effective and is now considered treatment of choice for crusted scabies and other resistant cases.
+Oral ivermectin is an effective alternative to topical treatment and is now considered treatment of choice for crusted scabies and in patients unable to apply scabicides properly.

 On DermNet NZ:

 - Institutional scabies

 - Video of scabies mite ihotauti.net (Finnish), Prof R Suhonen (DermNet contributor)

 - Dermatologic Manifestations of Scabies – Medscape Reference

 - Patient information: Scabies (The Basics) – UpToDate

 - Patient information: Scabies (Beyond the Basics) – UpToDate (for subscribers)